ScottEKendall/JAMF-Pro-Scripts/JAMFSystemUtilities/README.md

 ## JAMF System Utilities

-This script is designed to extract all of several items from your JAMF server.
+This script is designed to backup/extract several items from your JAMF server.
 Why do you want to do this?

 1. Make a backup of your scripts, configurations & icons in case your existing backup files is missing/corrupted (or you don't have one!)
 2. You inhereited a JAMF server from another person, and this can do a "brain dump" so you can review the settings.